Czechmate8/Introduction-to-Python-Programming-and-Data-Science/README.md

-# NICO 101 - Introduction to Programming for Big Data
+# OPS413 - Introduction to Programming for Analytics

-These materials constitute the textbook for NICO 101 - Introduction to Programming for Big Data.
+These materials constitute the textbook for OPS413 - Introduction to Programming for Analytics.
 This course will teach you the basics of programming in Python, visualizing data, and web-scraping as well as analyzing unstructured text, structured data, and images.